Fellowship-of-the-Link/tftmap/project/permanent versions/How we measure thinking tools 1 - 2023-04-05.md

 * we are happy to discuss and improve the following dimensions while the code is being developed for version 2 - see [[Project plan]] and [[How to comment]]
 * we've tried to find a balance and keep the number of dimensions to a dozen or less.

+## Dimensions at a glance

+The following table summarises [[Dimensions]], which provides more detail.
+Note:
-Note: in addition to the dimensions in the following table, Personal profiles includes a place to put your **Confidence** with the tool.
-We haven't figured out if and how we'll factor this in, but it looks like a good idea.
+* in addition to these dimensions, Personal profiles includes a place to score your **Confidence** with the tool or practice.
+While this seems like a good idea, we're still discussing how to factor Confidence scores into the map.

-All scores (including Confidence) are on a 1-10 scale (terrible - brilliant):
+* all scores (including Confidence) are on a 1-10 scale (terrible - brilliant)

 | **Dimension**           | **Definition**                                                                    | **To score highly**                                                                                                                          |
 | ------------------ | --------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------- |